open-mmlab/mmsegmentation/docs/en/tutorials/customize_datasets.md

 ```

 **Note:** in model training, default values in the script of mmseg for dataloader are `shuffle=True, and drop_last=True`,
-in model testing and validation, defualt values are `shuffle=False, and drop_last=False`
+in model testing and validation, default values are `shuffle=False, and drop_last=False`

 ## Customize datasets by reorganizing data